 Meet the panel

 Anthea Tinney is the Chair of the Marine Estate Expert Knowledge Panel and is a member of the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) Advisory Board.
-She was previously the non-executive director of the CRC for Contamination Assessment and Remediation of the Environment (CRC CARE); Chair of the Sydney Harbour Federation Trust, Chair of the Australian National Commission for UNESCO and Chair of Land and Water Australia.
+She was previously the non-executive director of the CRC for Contamination Assessment and Remediation of the Environment (CRC CARE); Chair of the Sydney Harbour Federation Trust; Chair of the Australian National Commission for UNESCO and Chair of Land and Water Australia.
 Anthea has previously been chair or independent member of several public sector audit committees.

 Formerly, Anthea was a deputy secretary in the federal environment portfolio with an extensive public sector career over more than 30 years.
 She spent many years in the Department of Prime Minister and Cabinet, including five years as the head of the Cabinet Office, and some years in the federal Treasury.